-The School
+The School of Physical Sciences

 The Department is part of the University's School of the Physical Sciences which is one of six Schools making up the academic work of the University.
 It covers Astronomy, Chemistry, Earth Sciences, Geography, Materials Science and Metallurgy, Mathematics and Physics.